 Simply said, our tongues have receptors that respond to a compound called glutamate which is found in fermented foods, mushrooms and cooked meats.
 It’s a flavor I seek out like a hound and love creating that rich Umami flavor but without the meat component.

-This vegetarian ramen soup recipe is fast, rich and complex.
-Make a large batch of the broth and freeze for a later time.
+This vegetarian ramen soup recipe is fast, rich and

 12 c water

 2 c Dried shitake mushrooms, sliced

 2 T Better Than Bullion Vegetarian